 DX.com (formerly DealExtreme) has a large selection of Chinese dash cams as well.
 Unfortunately the descriptions are often vague and do not include key information such as firmware version or processor.
 It is difficult to determine the fakes from originals.
 Check feedback carefully before purchasing.

 What is more important than choosing the site to purchase from, is choosing a reputable vendor.
-We are compiling information on sellers in our vendor forum.
-If you have had a positive or negative experience with a vendor, please share with everyone.
+If you have had a positive or negative experience with a vendor, please share with everyone on our forum.

 Dashboard Camera Software